moward98/ML-page/README.md

 ## Project 1: Lane Lines Image Detection w/ OpenCV

+The goal of this project was to use Python and OpenCV to create an image processing pipeline to detect the lane lines in a video taken from a car travelling along a road.
+The pipeline I created has the following steps:

+Convert RGB image to grayscale
+Apply Gaussian filter to image
+Use Canny Edge detection to find strong lines within image Apply a Region of Interest Mask in order to just look at the lane lines Hough Transform the image to create two continuous lines, one for each lane line Draw the detected lane lines over top of the original image

 ![](Project1.gif)

 You can use the [editor on GitHub](https://github.com/moward98/moward98.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.